 |gene_alias||alias_human.txt||Alias file which allows for translation between multiple different gene IDs.|

-You can customize this data.config file in order to use data from the organisms the user is interested in studying.
-For that, simply create a section with the genome name and define all the relevant paths.
+You should never modify the data.config file!
+This is due to the fact that every RGT installation will overwrite it.
+You can however customize the data.config.user file, by copying a similar section from the data.config file and modifying it to your wishes.
+For example, to use data from the organisms the user is interested in studying you simply create a section with the genome name and define all the relevant paths.

 For example, here is a customized genome for Arabis thaliana (TAIR10):

 [tair10] genome: path/to/genome_tair10.fa chromosome_sizes: path/to/chrom.sizes.tair10 gene_regions: path/to/genes_tair10.bed annotation: path/to/tair10.annotation.gtf gene_alias: path/to/alias_tair10.txt

 - Genome fasta file: These files must contain one sequence for each chromosome.
 Each sequence header must be the chromosome symbol (such as “chr1” for chromosome 1).
 It can be obtained from several resources, including the UCSC Downloads Website.

 - Gene annotation file: It is a BED file containing the genomic coordinates of each gene for the selected organism.
 It can be downloaded, among other places, in the UCSC Table Browser.

 - Chromosome sizes: It is a tab-separated plain text file with two columns.
 The first must contain the chromosome alias and the second must contain the length of the chromosome in base pairs.
 It can be fetched for some organisms using the fetchChromSizes script available at the UCSC Utilities Website.

 - GTF annotation file: A GTF file.